Caleb & Brown

 What are Meme Coins?

 Meme coins are cryptocurrencies inspired by the social currency of the internet: memes.
-They could be directly inspired by a meme, like dog-themed coins Dogecoin (DOGE) and Shiba Inu (SHIB).
+They could be directly inspired by a meme, like dog-themed coins – now a distinct subset within memecoins – with legacy projects Dogecoin (DOGE) and Shiba Inu (SHIB) being joined by newer entrants including dogwifhat (WIF)

 Anyone with an internet connection can make and distribute a meme.
 And with the right technical knowledge, anyone can create and distribute a meme coin.
-Every so often you’ll find celebrity-inspired coins in the market, like this Will Smith-themed coin.
-Unlike their meme counterparts though, meme coins inspired by real people can be the subject of lawsuits.
+Celebrity-inspired coins, like this Will Smith-themed coin, coins influenced by US Presidents past and present, as well as pet-themed examples show the breadth and diversity of this crypto sector Unlike their meme counterparts though, meme coins inspired by real people can be the subject of lawsuits.

 Meme coins typically have a massive or unlimited supply, which accounts for their unusually low price.